Sky Dancers … for Field Notes

 My 5 prints are printed, editioned, framed and ready to hang at the FIELD NOTES exhibition, opening Friday 25 November 2022.

-The theme for the FILED NOTES exhibition is to reveal field notes and resources created and referenced when developing these artworks.
+The theme for the FIELD NOTES exhibition is to reveal field notes and resources created and referenced when developing these artworks.

 Notes created by the researcher during the act of conducting a field study to remember and record the behaviours, activities, events and other features of an observation.